suizokukan/wisteria/ROADMAP.md

 Improved checkup() display by adding project's name & version and the current timestamp. (task-102)

-    * Improved checkup() display by adding project's name & version and the current timestamp. (task-102)
+    * improved checkup() display by adding project's name & version and the current timestamp. (task-102)

     * pylint: 10/10